Hammad214508/Whale-Alert/README.md

 ## TODO
+- Allow tracking of multiple addresses.
-- Add a cronjob instead of running the application constantly.
+- Add cronjob instructions so doens't need to run the application constantly.
 - Turn this into a web application to make the user-experience better and make the script available to non-tech users.